Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 This paper therefore shifts the emphasis from critique to construction.
 It treats SignWriting and Formal SignWriting as the strongest currently documented path to durable signed-language text infrastructure, while also treating that position as the beginning of a serious program rather than its conclusion.

-For the broader theory-facing bridge behind this constructive agenda, see *Signed Writing as a Pressure Test for General Writing Theory*, the companion paper attached to the Meletis and Durscheid review.
+For the broader theory-facing bridge behind this constructive agenda, see *Signed Writing as a Pressure Test for General Writing Theory*, the companion paper attached to the Meletis and Dürscheid review.

 ## The point of construction